attriax_flutter 0.4.1 copy "attriax_flutter: ^0.4.1" to clipboard

 By default, manual ATT requests do not use a timeout.
 Pass timeout: only if your own flow needs one.

-Android apps that allow advertising ID collection must account for the AD_ID permission and Play Console Data Safety answers. iOS apps that enable tracking or IDFA collection still own the App Store privacy labels, ATT purpose string, and any app-level tracking or privacy-manifest declarations that match the configuration they actually ship.
+Android apps that allow advertising ID collection must account for the AD_ID permission and Play Console Data Safety answers. iOS apps that enable tracking or IDFA collection still own the App Store privacy labels, ATT purpose string, and any app-level tracking domains or privacy-manifest declarations that match the configuration they actually ship.

 • Read attriax.deepLinks.stream as a broadcast stream with no buffering.